 3. Layer Up, Even With Your Socks

-A liner sock forms the “base-layer” that shifts moisture (sweat) from our skin.
-If you’re feet get wet, then you’ll have cold feet, no matter whether you get wet from snow or rain, or our sweat.
+A liner sock forms the “base layer” that shifts moisture (sweat) from our skin.
+If you’re feet get wet, then you’ll have cold feet, no matter whether you get wet from snow or rain, or sweat.
 A liner also adds to the insulation provided by our insulating “mid-layer”.
-This layer should take the form of a warm but breathable sock – Merino wool socks or similarly high-wicking fabric are great at keeping your feet and toes warm.
+This layer should take the form of a warm but breathable sock – Merino wool socks or similarly high-wicking fabric is great at keeping your feet and toes warm.

 While doubling up on socks can increase the risk of blisters, if your boots fit well and you use high-wicking hiking socks, this shouldn’t be a problem.

 Warning: Keeping feet warm depends on keeping feet dry.
 Cotton socks are the nemesis of dry and warm feet because they soak up rather than wick sweat away from the skin.
 The bottom line?
 To keep your feet warm, avoid cotton at all costs!

 Extra reading: Check out our review of the best cold-weather socks to help keep your feet warm!